-The Workspace is the core symbolic module of TransCoder.
-It supplies the Program Generator (Sec.
-3.5) with two types of symbolic entities, i.e. (i) the percepts representing parts of the rasters in demonstrations, and (ii) the elements of the DSL, i.e. its instructions and constants.
-The access to both these types of elements is provided via a unified mechanism, which allows them to be retrieved on-demand by the Generator during program synthesis, composed in an arbitrary way (limited only by the syntax of the DSL), and ultimately 'tried out' via program execution.
-Among others, the embedding of DSL instructions and percepts in the same space allows the former to the applied to the latter, and in particular making decisions about which parts of the to-be-synthesized programs should be applied to which percepts.
+The Workspace is the core symbolic module of TransCoder, which is meant to provide the Program Generator (Sec.
+3.5) with additional information, alongside the latent z resulting from the Solver.
+It supplies the Generator with two types of symbolic entities, i.e. (i) the percepts representing parts of the rasters in demonstrations, and (ii) the elements of the DSL, i.e. its instructions and constants.
+The access to both these types of elements is provided in a unified manner, by embedding them in the same space, which allows them to be retrieved on-demand by the Generator during program synthesis, composed in an arbitrary way (limited only by the syntax of the DSL), and ultimately 'tried out' via program execution.

-Concerning the access to percepts in the Workspace, we supplement the information provided by the Perception module with selected symbolic percepts inferred independently from the task via direct 'procedural parsing' of images.
-This supplementation is essential, as many ARC tasks involve qualitative and combinatorial concepts (e.g. counting objects) that cannot be naturally conveyed by the neural nature of processing and representation provided by the Perception module.
+Concerning the access to percepts in the Workspace, we supplement the information provided by the Perception module with selected symbolic percepts inferred independently from the task via direct 'symbolic parsing' of images.
+This supplementation is essential, as many ARC tasks involve qualitative and combinatorial concepts (e.g. counting of objects) that cannot be naturally conveyed by the neural nature of processing and representation provided by the Perception module.
 We provide two data structures for this purpose:

-- Workspace Template that holds the abstract placeholders for entities that appear in all task's demonstrations,

-- Workspaces that 'instantiate' that template with concrete values derived from particular demonstrations.
+- Workspace Template that holds the abstract placeholders for the entities that appear in all task's demonstrations, - Workspaces that 'instantiate' that template with concrete values derived from particular demonstrations.